Updated 1/13/2026

 Low pH helps prevent scab, a disfiguring disease of potato skins.
 Soil pH outside the preferred range for potatoes limits nutrient absorption and might cause nutrient toxicities.

-Contact your local agricultural extension agents for information on taking a soil test.
+Contact your local agricultural extension agents or Master Gardeners for information on taking a soil test.
 They can recommend preferred fertilizers, methods to lower soil pH, and varieties appropriate for your area.

 Step 3: Place the Seed Potatoes